 After years of success with our Gaffney operations, which included a testing laboratory, Stewart decided move the Construction Materials Testing (CMT) operations to the Triangle in an effort to round out our construction services group.
 Our CMT personnel are well-trained and experienced in many different types of construction: from multi-story structures to bridges and roadways.
 Our field staff also possesses the appropriate certifications for the task at hand, which include NICET, CWI, PTI, ACI, NCDOT and/or ICC.

-Stewart’s CMT laboratory is located just east of downtown Raleigh on Old Poole Road.
-At this facility, we perform the testing on soil, aggregate, concrete, grout, mortar, asphalt, sprayed fire-resistive material and other construction materials.
-Our laboratory is routinely inspected by AASHTO’s Materials Reference Laboratory (AMRL) and Cement and Concrete Reference Laboratory (CCRL) and maintains AASHTO R-18 and NCDOT Tier I certifications.
+Stewart has two CMT laboratories, one located just east of downtown Raleigh on Old Poole Road, and our second location on Southern Pines Boulevard in southwest Charlotte.
+At our lab facilities, we perform the testing on soil, aggregate, concrete, grout, mortar, asphalt, sprayed fire-resistive material and other construction materials.
+Our labs are routinely inspected by AASHTO’s Materials Reference Laboratory (AMRL) and Cement and Concrete Reference Laboratory (CCRL) and maintains AASHTO R-18 and NCDOT Tier I certifications.